Transient Flow around an Ahmed Body#

 Running the Simulation#

-solver.
-To decrease simulation time, it is advised to run on multiple cpu, using mpirun
+We launch the simulation from the same folder as the .prm and .msh file, using the lethe-fluid solver.
+To decrease simulation time, it is advised to run on multiple CPU cores, using mpirun:

 where 6 is the number of CPUs used.
 The estimated execution time for a 4 seconds simulation with 6 CPUs is 6 minutes and 53 seconds.
 For 1 CPU, the estimated time is 30 minutes and 37 seconds.